 Education in the Broadest SenseWhen we think of education, our horizon should not be limited to formal classroom education.

-A Complete Educational ToolboxThrough over 15 years of experience in education in emergencies, we have developed a complete toolbox of approaches.
+A Complete Educational ToolboxThrough 18 years of experience in education in emergencies, we have developed a complete toolbox of approaches.

 Interventions that Accompany Communities out of CrisesWe respond to immediate life-saving needs, while also providing young people and their communities with the skills to move out of emergencies and towards development.